ReadabilityLOL/blog/content/post/ratresponse.md

-title = 'A response to the issues raised by the honourable Doctor John Smith' date = 2024-05-30T19:27:07-04:00 draft = false
+title = 'A response to the issues raised by the honourable Doctor John Smith' date = 2024-05-30T19:27:07-04:00 draft = false description = "a little fake business letter I made to practice some formatting"
 +++